junxit/us-congress-bills-117/bill.md

       - **(iii)** the development of standards and best practices for workers and employees to ensure better pay for young women and the prevention of early inequalities in the workplace; and
       - **(iv)** expanding awareness for teenage girls on pay rates and employment rights in order to reduce greater inequalities in the overall labor force.

-## § 7.
+## § 6.
 Establishment of the National Award for Pay Equity in the Workplace

-- **(a)** *In general* There is established the Secretary of Labor’s National Award for Pay Equity in the Workplace, which shall be awarded, on an annual basis, to an employer to encourage proactive efforts to comply with section 6(d) of the Fair Labor Standards Act of 1938 (29 U.S.C.
+- **(a)** *In general* There is established the National Award for Pay Equity in the Workplace, which shall be awarded by the Secretary of Labor in consultation with the Equal Employment Opportunity Commission, on an annual basis, to an employer to encourage proactive efforts to comply with section 6(d) of the Fair Labor Standards Act of 1938 (29 U.S.C.
 206(d)), as amended by this Act.
-- **(b)** *Criteria for qualification* The Secretary of Labor shall set criteria for receipt of the award, including a requirement that an employer has made substantial effort to eliminate pay disparities between men and women, and deserves special recognition as a consequence of such effort.
-The Secretary shall establish procedures for the application and presentation of the award.
+- **(b)** *Criteria for qualification* The Secretary of Labor, in consultation with the Equal Employment Opportunity Commission, shall—
+  - **(1)** set criteria for receipt of the award, including a requirement that an employer has made substantial effort to eliminate pay disparities between men and women and deserves special recognition as a consequence of such effort; and
+  - **(2)** establish procedures for the application and presentation of the award.
-- **(c)** *Business* In this section, the term employer includes—
+- **(c)** *Business* In this section, the term “employer” includes—
   - **(1)**
     - **(A)** a corporation, including a nonprofit corporation;
     - **(B)** a partnership;